AdityaPatel231003/Demo-WEB-Page/README.md

 # Demo WEB-Page
- We Created a  Demo WEB-Page for IT Department.   <br> in our college.
+ We Created a 1) Demo WEB-Page for IT Department, in our college.
  <br>
- using-HTML, Internal and Inline CSS
+ 2)Time-table <br>
+ and  3) Small  and Basic games to understand or get the clearity of HTML, Internal and Inline CSS.